The narrator explains the circumstances in the video.

 A UK comedy show from 20 years ago, still offering laughs in this era of THE ONION and Borat.
 Once non-UK listeners get past a few very local allusions.

 Full story here.

 Are there really enough good baseball jokes to fill even a small book?
 Maybe if you eliminate the requirement of "good."
 I see some contemporary compilations for sale at Amazon, etc. And then we have this site.

 "A young lady arrived at her first ballgame during the 5th inning.
 "The score is 0 to 0," she heard a nearby fan say.
 "Oh, good," she cooed to her boyfriend, "then we haven't missed a thing."

 , King George VI is now best known as the king who stuttered.
 But apparently he also occasionally told jokes.
 Several of them are reproduced below.
 They're not bad, for a royal.
 [Milwaukee Journal — Apr 25, 1937

 - [In response to a speaker who was praising him in extravagant terms].
 "I am reminded," he said, "of the woman who went to her husband's funeral service.
 The couple had never got on well together, but the minister devoted his long sermon to a panegyric of the husband's virtues.
 So glowing a picture did he paint that the widow completely failed to recognize her late husband.
 'Milly,' she nudged her friend and whispered loudly, 'is there another corpse about?'"

-There was a petrol dump where men sent a canary down into the empty tank to see if the atmosphere was safe for them to go down and clean it out.
+- There was a petrol dump where men sent a canary down into the empty tank to see if the atmosphere was safe for them to go down and clean it out.
 One day the foreman saw a man walking about in the bottom of the tank before the canary had been let down.
 "Hey, what are you doing there?" he yelled.
 In all seriousness the man below shouted back: "I'm just seeing if it's all right for me blinkin' canary."